The total price you’ll pay depends on:

 Fuel options

-It probably won’t come as a surprise that cars need petrol.
-To fill up, there are usually three options:
+It probably won’t come as a surprise that cars need fuel.
+There are usually three options when renting a car:

-Prepaid fuel: You’re paying ahead for the full tank.
-Ideally (for you!), you bring it back with the tank almost empty because there’s no refund for the petrol you left in the tank.
+Prepaid fuel: You’re paying ahead of time for the full tank.
+Ideally, you bring the car back with the tank almost empty because there’s no refund for any prepaid petrol left in the tank.

-Self-refuelling: You have to fill up close to the rental company office to bring the car back full.
-Keep the receipt and show it to avoid any refuelling service charge!
-This is often the cheapest and most convenient option.
+Self-refuelling: You have to fill up at a petrol station close to the rental company office to return the car with a full tank.
+This is often the cheapest option.

 0 comments